Paradigm Aspect Links

 A paradigm is most like a container.
 It is a structure that holds, handles and organizes evidence, information and issues in a related, consistent way so that the whole—greater than the sum of the parts—can be seen, and so that new information can be positioned in its proper relationship.
 Paradigms are not just important; they are crucial.
 Paradigms are NOT optional; everyone has them and uses them whether they realize this or not.
 A good paradigm is one that is able to "contain" and organize effectively ALL the evidence, information and issues, so that as more is learned, the picture that emerges makes more and more sense.
 A bad paradigm is one that cannot effectively "make sense" out of some or much of the information.

 Being somewhat simplistic, a paradigm is analogous to a milk jug used for holding milk.
 A one gallon jug will not hold 5 gallons of milk, and if you try to pour all of 5 gallons into it, 4 gallons will just run over the side and be lost.
-If you want to receive 5 gallons of milk from the dairy, you better have 5 gallons of capacity in your container when you place it under the spigot.
+If you want to receive 5 gallons of truth and understanding, you better have 5 gallons of capacity in your paradigm when you place it under the spigot.

 A paradigm is also analogous to a jigsaw puzzle, within the borders of which ALL the pieces must fit.
 How do we know that a jigsaw puzzle has been put together properly?
 Because all the pieces fit together and the picture becomes graphically visible.

 Maybe the most apt paradigm analogy is a house.
 Most of us live in a house that has specialized rooms for different aspects of living, including storage.
-Imagine having all your possessions in a pile−you could not even see things that were covered up by the top layer.
-A good house is one that covers the full range of domestic activities and allows us to easily find and access what we need.
-So it is with a good paradigm; it covers the aspects of the edified life and allows us to see truths that are impossible to see otherwise.
+Imagine having all your possessions in a pile in the sole room—you could not even see things that were covered up by the top layer.
+A good house is one that covers the full range of domestic activities and allows us to easily find and access what we need and that supports every aspect of domestic living.
+So it is with a good paradigm; it covers the aspects of the edified life and allows us to see and readily handle truths that are impossible to see or handle otherwise.

-One major difference is that even though we live in our physical house, we can leave it to go do non-domestic activities; however we live constantly within our paradigm and can never leave it.
+One major difference is that even though we live in our physical house, we can leave it to go do non-domestic activities.
+Not so with paradigms!
+We live constantly within our paradigm and can never leave it.
 We can only change it.
-So, we should always be more in the mode of challenging our paradigm than being defensive about it.
+So, we should always be more in the mode of challenging our paradigm whenever needed rather than being defensive about it.
 If our paradigm has withstood the deepest challenges that our due diligence can bring to it, then we will NOT be insecure or defensive about it, nor probably have a need to be arrogant and offensive.

 The new paradigm bringer, the voice of sanity, the great teacher gave two parables and a caution that pertain: